Gene Smith & several Buckeye student-athletes spoke Thursday morning at the GCSC Morning Sports Report.

 Before taking over as head coach at Rutgers, Teitelbaum served as the freshman lightweight men's coach.
-Under his leadership, Rutgers' crews raced for a dual record of 15-1, with his first crew posting an undefeated regular-season record.
+Under his leadership, Rutgersr crews raced for a dual record of 15-1, with his first crew posting an undefeated regular-season record.
 The team went on to take a silver medal at the Eastern championships.

 Teitelbaum graduated Phi Beta Kappa with a bachelor's degree in economics from Rutgers in 1987.
 He resides in Columbus with his wife, Jennifer.
 He has a son, Benjamin.

-Alma Mater: Rutgers, '87 (B.A. in Economics)
+Teitelbaum Quick Facts Born: March 1965 Hometown: Plainview, N.Y.
+High School: Bethpage High School Alma Mater: Rutgers, '87 (B.A. in Economics)

-Coaching Career: Assistant coach, Rutgers, 1987; Women's Head Coach, Rutgers 1988-1995; Head Coach, Ohio State 1995-Present
+Coaching Career: Assistant coach, Rutgers, (1987); Women's Head Coach, Rutgers (1988-1995); Head Coach, Ohio State (1995-Present)

-Coaching Highlights: Four-time Big Ten Coach of the Year (2002, 2006, 2011, 2013); four-time Central Region Coach of the Year (2002-04, 2013); 14-consecutive NCAA championship appearances (2000-13); five-consecutive Central Region titles (2003-07); one NCAA National Championship (2013); four Big Ten Championships (2002, 2006, 2011, 2013); Women's Points Trophy at 1995 IRA National Regatta
+Coaching Highlights: Five-time Big Ten Coach of the Year (2002, 2006, 2011, 2013, 2014); four-time Central Region Coach of the Year (2002, 2003, 2004, 2013); 15-consecutive NCAA championship appearances (2000-14); five-consecutive Central Region titles (2003-07); five Big Ten Championships (2002, 2006, 2011, 2013, 2014); Womenrs Points Trophy at 1995 IRA National Regatta.

-Away from Rowing: Hobbies include playing piano as well as yoga and wood working
+Away from Rowing: Hobbies include playing piano as well as yoga and wood working.